 A cutting-edge research and innovation facility

-Hydro-Québec is North America’s only electric utility to have established its own research centre, Institut de recherche d'Hydro-Québec (IREQ).
-And that’s on top of funding university research!
+Hydro-Québec is North America’s only electric utility to boast its own research centre, Institut de recherche d'Hydro-Québec (IREQ).
+In addition, the corporation funds university research.

 - IREQ’s scientific research has helped extend the life of dams, enhance equipment performance, automate power system operations and increase the transmission capacity of high-voltage lines.